Ks577/Ks577/README.md

 ### :woman_technologist: About Me :

-  I am a Flutter Developer from Israel.
+  I am a Flutter Developer.

   ---
   ### :hammer_and_wrench: Languages and Tools :